Profiling Conventions and Approach

 - New extensions will not likely be produced in the first version

-- The minimum data set analysis + the CA Baseline can be used as starting points for what extensions may already be in use in the Canadian landscape
+- The jurisdictional minimum data set comparison and the CA Baseline can be used as starting points for what extensions may already be in use in the Canadian landscape

-- socialization of these extensions in the PS-CA is determined on their relationship to the use cases in version 1.0 (e.g., if an extension exists for aboriginal identity group but exchange of this information is not a requirement for the use cases - the extension is not included in the PS-CA).
+- socialization of these extensions is predicated by their relationship to the use cases in PS-CA version 1.0 (e.g., if an extension exists for aboriginal identity group but exchange of this information is not a requirement for the use cases, the extension is not included in the PS-CA)

 - Jurisdictions are encouraged to review standardized extensions in use in Canada and use them where they deem appropriate

 - Jurisdictions that would like to enforce the use of certain extensions for their own purposes should do so in their jurisdictional content

 - Any implementation specific extensions (e.g., PrescribeIT extensions) likely go beyond the use case scope for minimum critical